 The procedure begins with Dr. Garcia injecting a saltwater solution that contains anesthetic and adrenaline into the treatment area.
 Then Dr. Garcia makes an incision and inserts a cannula, a hollow tube designed for liposuction procedures.
 A generator sends ultrasound energy through the cannula and into the treatment area.

-Fat cells are then broken down, and the fat flows out of the cells.
-The combination of fat and the injected fluid is then removed through the cannula with vacuum pressure.
+Fat cells are broken down by the ultrasound energy, allowing fat to flow out of the cells.
+The combination of fat and injected fluid is suctioned through the cannula with vacuum pressure.
 The length of the procedure varies from patient to patient, but generally UAL takes a little longer than traditional liposuction.

 You can expect bruising and swelling in the treatment area that will begin to subside within a few days and weeks until you are left with your slimmer new contours.

 If you are ready to find out if UAL is the right treatment for you, call Julio Garcia, MD, Cosmetic & Plastic Surgery Clinic today at (702) 870-0058 to schedule your body contouring consultation.
 We welcome patients throughout the Las Vegas area and throughout the world.